-The Pearl, as far as I can tell, is where people who’ve just moved to Portland go, because they’re convinced that all the cool stuff in Portland is there.
-Then, after a year, they move to the east side because they’ve realized that the Pearl is where the more expensive version of the cool stuff is.
+The Pearl, as far as I can tell, is where people who’ve just moved to Portland go because they’re convinced that all the cool stuff in Portland is there.
+Then, after a year, they move to the east side because they’ve realized that the Pearl is where the more expensive copies of the cool stuff end up.

 This story is from my days of paying way too much for things so I could be “where the action is”.↩

 Despite my love for Airbnb, you can always count on two things when you check in: